cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Deduce load operations

+**This chapter will get some rewriting, when the "keyset + link parent path differentiation" is added in release 0.7.0**

 ### Step 1 - Determine operation from explicit field relation
 - for every column in the table there can be one default field mapping `*` or one to many explicit mappings (including the explicit declaration of the main relation `/`)
 - a mapping to a column without a relation name is counts as default`*`